Scalable In-Context Q-Learning: Introduction

-Drawing inspiration from full RL, we propose \textbf{S}calable \textbf{I}n-\textbf{C}ontext \textbf{Q}-\textbf{L}earning (\textbf{SICQL}), an innovative framework that harnesses dynamic programming and world modeling to steer ICRL toward efficient reward maximization and task generalization.
+Drawing inspiration from full RL, we propose \textbf{S}calable \textbf{I}n-\textbf{C}ontext \textbf{Q}-\textbf{L}earning (\textbf{S-ICQL}), an innovative framework that harnesses dynamic programming and world modeling to steer ICRL toward efficient reward maximization and task generalization.
 First, we design a prompt-based multi-head transformer architecture to maintain scalability and parameter efficiency.
 The model simultaneously predicts optimal policies and in-context value functions using separate heads, given a task prompt and corresponding query inputs.
 Second, we pretrain a generalized world model to capture task-relevant information from the multi-task offline dataset, and use it to transform a small number of raw transitions into a lightweight prompt for fast and precise in-context inference.
 Finally, we perform iterative policy improvement by fitting a state value function to an upper-expectile of the Q-function, and distill the in-context value functions into policy extraction using advantage-weighted regression.
 This formulation allows for learning a policy to maximize the Q-values subject to an offline dataset constraint, while retaining the scalability and stability of the supervised pretraining paradigm.
 In summary, our main contributions are threefold: \begin{itemize}[itemsep=0.25em, leftmargin=1.25em] \item We introduce dynamic programming to supervised ICRL architectures, unleashing its potential toward learning from suboptimal trajectories with efficient reward maximization.

 \item We design a lightweight prompt structure that leverages world modeling to accurately capture task-relevant information, enabling fast and precise in-context inference.

 \item We propose a scalable and parameter-efficient ICRL framework that integrates the advantages of RL and supervised learning paradigms.
 Comprehensive experiments validate our superiority over a range of baselines, especially when learning from suboptimal data.